themmj/tme/README.md

 ## Refactoring

+During the development multiple refactoring steps had been done.
+The following describes two of them, why they were necessary and how they affected the problem.

+### Separation of window concerns

+The tme::core::Window contains a Data struct to store its state like dimensions, vsync, window title etc. Updating parts of this data is exposed by setters.
+Originally they were completely abstract, forcing the derived classes to update the data struct of its base class.
+This results in duplicate code and does not conform to separation of concerns.
+In commit [b0cf64f7ff0f9774de42771a76bbf3b9cdfbaad8](https://github.com/themmj/tme/commit/b0cf64f7ff0f9774de42771a76bbf3b9cdfbaad8) the abstract set<Property>Internal methods were introduced.
+The original setters are now implemented in the tme::core::Window base class and update the window's data struct and call the new internal setters.
+These internal setters now set the platform specific properties as seen in tme::platform::GlfwWindow.
+That way duplicate code is avoided and the base class is responsible for its data struct instead of the derived classes, properly separating their concerns.

+### Graphics defaults vs pooling

 By allowing to use the tme::core::Storage class as a Singleton, object pools can be realized.
 Besides that it was attempted to implement a concept of default values.
 The reason was that it would provide a better user experience if default shaders were available for the different types of Tiles.
 This introduced a lot of duplicate and complex code and resulted in inconsistent life time of pooled objects.
 The commit [2d03e20e956ad9c2b980e82499c4bdcc0e8f3524](https://github.com/themmj/tme/commit/2d03e20e956ad9c2b980e82499c4bdcc0e8f3524)